BryanTorez/SOC-Analyst-Lab-Network-Analysis/README.md

 <br />
 <br />
 <br />
-If we scroll down, we do see some back and forth communication towards the internal IP address and towards this '95' address.
+If we scroll down, we do see some back-and-forth communication towards the internal IP address and towards this '95' address.
 Eventually, on packet '1203' we get a new IP of '185.244.115.230'.
 This occurred at '16:38:57'.
 So TCPs handshakes both 'SYN' and 'ACK', we also get our 'Client Hello' but there is no SNI packet.
 What we can do is search on Virustotal of the address '185.244.150.230'.
 Where we'll then find five vendors are flagging this as malicious.: <br/>
 <br />
 <img src="https://snipboard.io/3ZCzxi.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />